Airdate: November 10th, 2014

 - Take notice of the various backgrounds found in 2002.
 Once you notice them, it really is a depressing look at the screwed up nature of the town.
 What, was everybody having their mind wiped?

 - I wasn’t a fan of the development between Mabel and Candy in this episode.
 It really does seem like they’re using Candy and Grenda for joke fodder now.
 Mabel seemed out of character in that particular scene.

-- Nothing like cake-flavoured pizza and pizza-flavoured cake!
+- Nothing like cake-flavored pizza and pizza-flavored cake!